PseudoDevs/IamGhost/FATAL5.md

-Last updated: 2024-04-02 12:24:04
+Last updated: 2024-04-02 12:26:07
-Random Quote: We are wiser than we know. - Ralph Waldo Emerson
+Random Quote: You really can change the world if you care enough. - Marian Wright Edelman